-Mexico City is rich in pre-Hispanic history, Colonial-era architecture, alongside modern city offerings.
-It is a fantastic blend of the old and new, and offers of the best museums, galleries, local cantinas and restaurants around!
+Mexico City is rich in pre-Hispanic history, and Colonial-era architecture, alongside modern city offerings.
+It is a fantastic blend of the old and new, and offers some of the best museums, galleries, local cantinas, and restaurants around!
 So where to start….

 Top 10 Experiences in Mexico City: